circleci/circleci-docs/jekyll/_cci2/writing-yaml.md

 ## See More

 - Learn about the keys [Configuring CircleCI]({{ site.baseurl }}/2.0/configuration-reference/).
+- Not sure if you wrote valid YAML?
+Run it through [this validator](http://yaml-online-parser.appspot.com/).
 - Immerse yourself in the [Official YAML Specification](http://yaml.org/spec/1.2/spec.html).
 - Or just read [the important parts](https://learnxinyminutes.com/docs/yaml/).